Rotational elasticity and couplings to linear elasticity: Statement of the static problem

 The equilibrium equations of our rotational elasticity theory are derived from an energy functional.
 Therefore, the nonlinear model is automatically a quasilinear, second order PDE system in divergence form~\cite{Evans:1998}.
-A natural topic to address is the convexity of the potential energy~\cite{Ball:1976}.
-For the linearised model~(\ref{eqn_lin}) one can immediately verify that the functional is coercive, independent of $\vect{u}$ and convex in $\partial\vect{u}$.
+A natural topic to address is the convexity of the potential energy.
+For the linearised model~(\ref{eqn_lin}) one can immediately verify that the functional is coercive, independent of $\vect{\omega}$ and convex in $\partial\vect{\omega}$.
 Thus, existence and uniqueness of the linearised Dirichlet boundary value problem are established in appropriate function spaces.

-Since our basic variables of the nonlinear model are matrices, convexity of the functional will also depend on the convexity of the matrix exponential.
-The definition of a matrix valued convex function was introduced in~\cite{Kraus:1936} and is analogous to that of a scalar function.
-It follows that the matrix exponential is not convex in general.
-Our starting point functional is constructed to contain only sums of squares, so it is clearly bounded from below by zero.

-However, coercivity of the functional remains a difficult task to be addressed since it does not seem to be true in general.
-By definition we have $\|\exp(\vect{u}^{\star})\|^2 = 3$, however, the norm $\|\vect{u}\|$ is \textit{apriori} unconstrained.
+In the nonlinear setting, the issue of existence and uniqueness is quite subtle and requires a careful investigation.
+Existence results in nonlinear Cosserat elasticity can be found in~\cite{Neff:2006a,Neff:2006c,Neff:2007a,Neff:2007b,Neff:2010}.